-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Current liabilities

-5 Multiple Choice Questions
+5 Multiple choice questions

 - a snapshot of the company's assets, liabilities, and owner's equity at a specific point in time.

-5 True/False Questions
+5 True/False questions

-Forecasts → assets used over a longer time frame, such as real estate, buildings, equipment, and furniture.
+Fixed assets → assets used over a longer time frame, such as real estate, buildings, equipment, and furniture.